-The Hub will align with both federal and provincial economic and sustainability priorities.
+The Centre (Hub) will align with both federal and provincial economic and sustainability priorities.
 It will deliver the four pillars of Canada’s Grow West Strategy: Build a broader economy; Seize global opportunities; Talent for the new economy; Connected innovation and growth.

 For more inspiration, read the guiding thoughts from the project’s working group here: Vision for an Ocean Hub and an Ocean Cluster

 - A working group was established in early 2020 to shape the concept and submit an application to Western Economic Diversification Canada.
 SIPP and partners announced the successful application in September 2020 through a $100,000 contribution from WD and $20,000 from the City of Victoria.